godotengine/godot-docs/development/compiling/optimizing_for_size.rst

     scons p=windows target=release tools=no use_lto=yes

-Linking becomes much slower with this option, so it should be used only for release builds.
+Linking becomes much slower with this option (and also consumes more RAM), so it should be used only for release builds.

 Stripping binaries